The Grand Master of Magic® Award

 In 1928 he was accepted into the New Zealand Society of Magicians and attended his first magicians convention in December of that year.

 Frank spent his spent his working life in the Justice Department as a Court Registrar.
-He began his career in 1925 and was transferred to Timaru in 1932, where he discovered five enthusiastic amateur magicians.
+He began in 1925 and was transferred to Timaru in 1932, where he discovered five enthusiastic amateur magicians.
 Based upon his experience with the NZSM a new club was inevitable and the South Canterbury branch of the New Zealand Magicians Society was founded.
 Twenty-five years later Frank was made a Life Member.

 In 1936 another transfer took Frank to Dunedin where he joined the Otago Society of Magicians.
 He married Edna Brialey (Teddy) in 1941.
 Frank’s magic took a back seat upon the commencement of World War II.
 In 1945 Frank returned to Dunedin and two years later moved to Wellington.